delightio/nowbox.web/CORE_DUMP.md

 lack of [HATEOAS (Hypermedia as the Engine of Application State)][HATEOAS] The API application is entirely model-driven although it is not MVC.
 The sole responsibility of the controllers is validating parameters and creating or retrieving resources.
-The `Aji::API` class is a `Grape::API`, OmniAuth callbacks are kept in `controllers/auth_controller.rb` A Sinatra app which is also responsible for security token provisioning.
+The OmniAuth callbacks are kept in `controllers/auth_controller.rb` A Sinatra app which is also responsible for security token provisioning.
 The [nowbox.com](http://nowbox.com) homepage is served from the Sinatra application `Aji::Viewer` located in `lib/viewer`.
 It could probably do with a rename and might even become a completely separate project.
 See the sections *Client-Heavy Application Layer* and *Static-Server Share Page* in __Where I Think It's Going__.

 ### Feature set ###

-Right now the Aji application we have a rather comprehensive set of tests on the following resources:
+Right now the Aji application has a rather comprehensive set of tests on the following resources:

 - Accounts: *User accounts on other services, currently Facebook, Twitter, and